-Move Mining is an open competition available to all–professionals, young professionals, students in the mining industry, and the general public.
+Move Mining is an open competition available to all–professionals, young professionals, students in the mining industry, and the general public–anyone 10 years and older.
 Anyone with an idea and a passion for the industry.
-If you are a marketing professional, but have a great idea on how to share the positive message of mining with the world, then you can compete in Move Mining!
+If you are a marketing professional, but have a great idea on how to share an educational message about modern mining and its importance with the world, then you can compete in Move Mining!
 Are you a stay-at-home mom with a way to teach K-12 students about mining in the classroom?
 You can compete in Move Mining!
 Move Mining is open to any and all creative ideas on how we can change the public’s perception of mining.

 When does the competition start and how long does it last?

-Move Mining competitors can begin submitting videos and concept abstracts September 9, 2019 through November 20, 2019.
+Move Mining competitors can begin submitting videos and concept abstracts September 9, 2020 through noon MST, November 11, 2020.

 What is required to submit a concept?

-Competitors are required to submit a 3-minute or less video in addition to a 1-page abstract of their concept online by November 20, 2019.
+Competitors are required to submit a 3-minute or less video in addition to a 1-page abstract of their concept online by noon MST, November 11, 2020.
 Competitors must submit a completed abstract prior to their video being posted online for public viewing.

 What are the video requirements?